Contact the Lab

 Philadelphia, PA 19104

-The Reilly group is dedicated to translational and genomic studies in human cardio-metabolic disorders.
+The Reilly Group at the University of Pennsylvania is dedicated to translational and genomic studies in human cardio-metabolic disorders.
 With expertise in preclinical cell and rodent models, human cardio-metabolic disease, as well as human genomics and epidemiology, the group is comprised of wet-lab, computational, and clinical scientists and is integrated across the spectrum of clinical to basic activities and is particularly focused on applying novel technologies in defining the mechanisms of complex cardiovascular disorders.

 Currently funded projects include: